-Eating disorders can range from problematic tendencies like excessive dieting to a mental health diagnosis such as anorexia or bulimia.
+Eating disorders can range from problematic tendencies like excessive dieting to a mental health diagnosis such as anorexia nervosa, bulimia nervosa, or binge-eating disorder.
 Helpers may struggle with knowing how to best respond to this complex issue and may react with frustration, fear, or helplessness.
 This workshop examines the symptoms, contributing factors, and the experience of living with an eating disorder.
 Participants will be challenged to check their assumptions and to fully address the function disordered eating plays in a person’s life.
 The focus of the training then shifts to possible treatment options and practical strategies for supporting individuals struggling with disordered eating.

 About This Workshop

 Some of the Topics Included

 - The Eating and Body Image Continuum

 - Understanding Anorexia Nervosa, Bulimia Nervosa, and Binge-Eating Disorder

 - Warning Signs of Disordered Eating